Essential Guide to Starting a Business

 Ownership

-LLCs may only be formed by registering with the appropriate state government office.
+LLCs may only be formed by registering with the appropriate state government office and filing LLC articles of organization.
 The owners of an LLC are called “members,” and an LLC may be formed with only a single member or with many.
 The law provides members with great flexibility in how they choose to structure their ownership rights and responsibilities.

 Personal Liability